HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/openapi_example_API_calls.md

     ![Enable SVG file in  DAM API](../../../images/Enable_svgfile_DAM_API.png)

-## Add a new mime type in DAM
+## Adding a new mime type in DAM

-Follow the steps below to enable uploading an SVG file in DAM API:
+Refer to the following steps to enable uploading an SVG file in DAM API:

 1. Using any API Tool, log in to Ring API via: